pavan27v/C-/README.md

 Constructors cannot be virtual.
 10. Can’t return anything
   Constructors do not have a return type — not even void.
+11. constructors are used to create the temporary objects
-11. Destructors are its opposite
+12. Destructors are its opposite
 While constructors initialize, destructors clean up ~MyClass();  // Destructor